Banner Health

 • Vitamin D testing

 Fibromyalgia causes both widespread pain and additional pain in specific areas of the body commonly referred to as “tender points.”
-Because these areas are usually around the joints, fibromyalgia can be confused with rheumatoid arthritis.
-In order to identify fibromyalgia, medical professionals now use specific symptom criteria to confirm a diagnosis.
-The criteria includes:
+These 18 tender points, which include areas around the joints, sides of the body and the base of the skull, are essential in diagnosing fibromyalgia and distinguishing it from conditions like rheumatoid arthritis.
+Medical professionals follow criteria established by the American College of Rheumatology, which include the assessment of these tender points, to confirm a diagnosis.
+The criteria include evaluating symptoms of fibromyalgia, such as:

 • Additional symptoms as a result of this pain including fatigue, flu-like symptoms and difficulty concentrating